Looking to post a gif on twitter, but it says the file size is too big any ideas?

 If you are using a Mac, another solution that has helped me is the Gifski app.

-It has more control than Premiere Pro or Adobe Media Encoder and is able to create much smaller animated GIF files, though it has less control than Save for Web (Legacy) in Photoshop.
+Gifski provides more control than Premiere Pro or Adobe Media Encoder, and is able to create much smaller animated GIF files.
+It has fewer manual controls than Save for Web (Legacy) in Photoshop, but the way Gifski works creates better-looking video at a smaller size without having to do things like hand-tweak the GIF palette.